Angelicum School Iloilo

-History of Angelicum and the Lizares Mansion
+History

 The concept of a school catering to the individual needs of each learner was on the mind of Fr.
 Rogelio B. Alarcon, O.P. when he was a student of Colegio de San Juan de Letran in Manila.
 In 1972, he (then the first Prior Provincial of the Dominican Province of the Philippines) was able to convince some educators and the Provincial Council to establish a non-graded school.
 It was to be called Angelicum after one of the Dominican houses of studies in Rome and in honor of the Dominican Angelic Doctor of the Church St. Thomas Aquinas, the Universal Patron Saint of Catholic schools.

 The first Angelicum School (now Angelicum College) was founded in Quezon City in 1972.
 The second was established in Teheran, Iran in 1974 and was later closed when war broke out.
 In 1978, Angelicum School Iloilo was opened with 70-plus students and four teaching staff.

 Angelicum School Iloilo, which occupies the Lizares Mansion compound, has an area of 16,500 square meters along McArthur Drive, Tabuc Suba, Jaro, Iloilo City.
 The mansion, which is a mixture of American and Spanish architecture, is one of the most elegant structures in Iloilo.

 Built in 1937 by Don Emiliano Lizares for his wife Concepcion Gamboa and their two sons and three daughters, the mansion has three floors, a basement and an attic.
 It has a winding wooden staircase and big bedrooms with floor and doors made of hardwood.
 It has 59 doors which indicate the intricacy of its layout.

 When World War II broke out, the family left for a safe hiding place in Pototan, Iloilo.
 The mansion was then used as headquarters of the Japanese army.
 It was believed that the basement became a dumping ground for tortured Filipinos.

 After the war, the family went back to live in the mansion, but life was never the same.
 In 1950, Don Emiliano Lizares died and his widow left for Manila, leasing the mansion to a businessman who turned it into a casino.
 The city mayor later ordered that the casino be closed, claiming that it corrupted the Ilonggos.
 After that, the mansion was left to the hands of a caretaker Tio Doroy Finolan who, with his wife, kept it intact.

 In 1962 the Lizares Mansion was sold to the Dominicans.
 In 1963, it was converted into a House of Formation for young Dominicans in the Philippines.

 In 1978, the Lizares Mansion compound became the home of Angelicum School Iloilo.

+In 2024, the Lizares Mansion was declared as an Important Cultural Property by the National Museum of the Philippines (NMP).